MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 <validation step="0dc2eabf-2ff0-4f74-990f-82cb1f0dfb93" />

-## Task 4: Configure public and private Azure DNS zones
+### Task 4: Configure public and private Azure DNS zones

-In this task, you will create and configure public and private DNS zones.
+In this task, you will create and configure public and private DNS zones resource.

 ### Configure a public DNS zone

 You can configure Azure DNS to resolve host names in your public domain.
 For example, if you purchased the contoso.xyz domain name from a domain name registrar, you can configure Azure DNS to host the `contoso.com` domain and resolve www.contoso.xyz to the IP address of your web server or web app.

-1. In the portal, search for and select `DNS zones`.
+1. In the Azure portal, search for and select **DNS zones**.

 1. Select **+ Create**.